The application windows for 2019/20 are:

 Annual/regular events with no new elements

-Events which are in the past (remember that your application will take time to be reviewed after the deadline, so the event you applying for should not be in the very near future)
+Retrospective funding (remember that your application will take time to be reviewed after the deadline, so refer to the grant deadlines to make sure you apply in the right funding round)

 Repeat events for your society, which have taken place within the last 3 years